 By 1910 football, corruption and politics were mixed up totally.
 If you have looked at my novel MAKING THE ARSENAL which is set in 1910 you’ll know the three topics move hand in hand and vote fixing arises as an issue in the early part of the plot.

 I have been unfair to Henry Norris (the owner of Fulham and Arsenal) in accusing him of this as there is no real evidence of it at all on his behalf – but it helps the story along.
 However it is not so far fetched as the Unionist (that is Conservative) candidate for Middlesbrough tried to help his election campaign along by fixing a match against Sunderland as well as certain nasty political activities.
 More suspensions of the individuals concerned – no action against the clubs.

 Henry Norris turned up on the other side of the fence in fact by arguing that the FA and League should change its policy and stop punishing individuals and instead throw match fixing clubs out of the league.
-He particularly wanted Manchester United and Liverpool thrown out because of their match fixing in 1914/15 season.
+He particularly wanted Manchester United and Liverpool thrown out because of their match fixing from 1912/13 onwards.
 In the end Norris backed down when the league agreed to extend the first division and accept Arsenal into the league.

 Middlebrough were shown to be corrupt again in the 1950s when the Sunday People published a series of articles exposing their habit of exceeding the maximum wage of players by giving them non-existent jobs.

 The League were outraged and so did what they always do: they went after the individual, demanding to know from the author of the revelations (a Middlesboro player) which clubs had been breaking the rules.
 He refused to reveal his sources, so they banned him for life.

 It was only after Leicester City went into liquidation (I think that was 2003, but correct me if wrong) that the League finally, finally, got the idea that maybe a club should be punished – although still not for corruption.
 This punishment was for going bust.